dataheck/maintenanace-issue-report/README.md

 # Issue Reporting for GitHub Projects

 I want my clients to have a good idea of what they are paying for when they have a maintenance contract with me.
-To make that easy for users that tend to not have GitHub accounts, I created this tool.
+My primary project management tool is GitHub projects and issues, but clients tend to not be users of GitHub and their repositories are private.

+This tool makes it easy for me to share the detail stored on GitHub in an business-friendly format that can be kept for accounting records.

 # Suitability